-Additionaly, a perk of a self-drive vehicle will mean that the driver is free to connect with their business life or with entertainment, so expect enhanced in-car live streaming capabilities, augmented reality window displays, upgraded TV screens and bespoke music systems.
+Additionally, a perk of a self-drive vehicle will mean that the driver is free to connect with their business life or with entertainment, so expect enhanced in-car live streaming capabilities, augmented reality window displays, upgraded TV screens and bespoke music systems.

-Mercedes and Lexus vehicles have automatic steering avoidance, which means they can automatically swerve to avoid objects and pedestrians in their paths.
-Also available on these vehicles is emergency stop assistance, which senses if the driver has become unresponsive.
-If that happens, the system can slow the vehicle to a stop within its lane, activate the hazard lights and summon emergency services.
+Continuing to hold onto top positions in this category, Mercedes and Lexus have introduced automated emergency stop assistance, which can sense if the driver has become unresponsive behind the wheel.
+In those instances the system has the functionality to slow the vehicle to a stop within its lane, before activating the hazard lights and informing emergency services.

 In instances where the unexpected creeps out onto the road, these models have automatic steering avoidance, which allows their vehicles to automatically swerve to dodge obstacles and pedestrians unintentionally in their paths.